infobloxopen/cni-infoblox/docs/README-rkt.md

 described in the section "Running the IPAM Daemon" above.

-Assuming that you have deployed the example network configuration file (infoblox-ipam.conf) shown in the "CNI Configuration", which specifies the configuration for a network called "ipam-test", the following command starts a rkt container attaching to the "ipam-test" network:
+Assuming that you have deployed the example network configuration file (infoblox-ipam.conf) shown in the "CNI Configuration", which specifies the configuration for a network called "infoblox-ipam-network", the following command starts a rkt container attaching to the "infoblox-ipam-network" network:

 ```
-rkt run --interactive --net=ipam-test quay.io/fermayo/ubuntu
+rkt run --interactive --net=infoblox-ipam-network quay.io/fermayo/ubuntu
 ```

 When the container comes up, verify using the "ifconfig" command that IP has been successfully provisioned